ra024940/Pair_trading_Cointegration/README.md

 <p align="center">
   <img src="adfstat_periodo.png" alt="Logo" width="631" height="611">
 </p>
-The image above show us Test Statistics versus Number of Days cointegrated, its a pretty regular distribution, showing that there was no clear distinction between Stationarity test results and the size of the time series sample tested.
+The image above shows Test Statistics versus Number of Days cointegrated, its a pretty regular distribution, showing that there was no clear distinction between Stationarity test results and the size of the time series sample tested.

 <br />
 <p align="center">
   <img src="meia_vida_adfstat.png" alt="Logo" width="426" height="407">
 </p>
-The image above it a measurement of frequency density between ADF Test Statistics and the Half-life of trades, indicating a possible correlation between higher T-statistics and lower half-life, which meant that trades that had an lower estimate of days to return to its Z-Score Average had better results in the Cointegration Test.
+The image above is a measurement of frequency density between ADF Test Statistics and the Half-life of trades, indicating a possible correlation between higher T-statistics and lower half-life, which meant that trades that had a lower estimate of days to return to their Z-Score Average had better results in the Cointegration Test.

 <br />
 <br />